Lukrative525/Music-Box/README.md

 + generator = PrinterGcodeGenerator(machines.your_new_machine)
 ```

-Run `music_box_printer.py` and using the file open dialog that appears, select the MIDI files you want to convert into G-code.
-The selected files will not be modified, and corresponding G-code files with the same name are created.
+Run `music_box_printer.py` and, using the file open dialog that appears, select the MIDI files you want to convert into G-code.
+The selected files will not be modified: instead, corresponding G-code files with the same name will be created in the same directory as the MIDI files.